-Selective Service verification must be included in the participant's file, if applicable.
+Selective Service verification must be included in the participant's file, if applicable, indexed under Selective Service Records.
 Online verification can be searched and printed at www.sss.gov > Verify or Update Registration > Verify Now.

 Income Guidelines

 The income guidelines are issued yearly and utilized to determine whether youth and adults are low-income individuals as defined by WIOA for purposes of program eligibility.
 The administrative entity will provide the updated guidelines each year.
 The income guidelines are posted under this section.